Herta Laipaik

 Herta Leilla Laipaik (29 January 1921 – 17 January 2008) was an Estonian writer.

-Life
+Early life and career

 Herta Leilia Laipaik (from 1943 Herta L. Rumma, from 1955 Herta L. Kornev) was born on 29 January 1921 in Valga County, Southern Estonia.
-She went to school at Tõrva Elementary and High Schools (1928-1940) and later continued her education at Tartu University, Faculty of Medicine (1940-43).
+She went to school at Tõrva Elementary and High Schools (1928–1940) and later continued her education at the University of Tartu, Faculty of Medicine (1940–1943).

 As the Russian and German armies took turns invading Estonia during WW II, it became clear that Herta could not graduate college.
 Although she did not earn a doctoral diploma, the medical training that she had received allowed her to work as a nurse and support her family; her father had been killed by the Russian army.